Her Bounty: Plot

 The horrific working conditions in her father's factory are brought to Ruth Braddon's attention by a letter she receives.
-Interested in social work, she asks her father to instruct his junior partner Fred Howard (Lon Chaney) to show Ruth around the facilities.
-Howard is Ruth's fiance.
-Ruth sees a young woman who has fainted from poor ventilation, and speaks to a young male employee (David Hale) who asks Fred Howard for better working conditions, but Howard simply orders the man to get back to work.
+Interested in social work, she asks her father to instruct his junior partner Fred Howard to show Ruth around the facilities.
+Howard is Ruth's fiancé.
+Ruth sees a young woman who has fainted from poor ventilation, and speaks to a young male employee who asks Fred Howard for better working conditions, but Howard simply orders the man to get back to work.
 Ruth tells Hale she will speak privately to her father about the situation.
 Unbeknownst to Ruth, Hale is trying to get himself a raise to enable him to marry a girl named Bessie Clay.

 Later Ruth goes to visit Hale at his tenement building located in a squalid section of town.
 She falls in love with him, and breaks off her engagement to the cold-hearted Fred Howard.
 Ruth discovers a letter Hale has written to her father, asking him for a raise specifically so that he may marry Bessie Clay.
-Ruth had not known that Hale already had a fiance.
+Ruth had not known that Hale already had a fiancé.
 Not wanting to interfere with Bessie's happiness, Ruth breaks off her budding relationship with Hale, saying as an excuse that she cannot marry beneath her, while secretly she still loves the man.